ruhajaved/ENEL453_LAB3_DistanceSensor/README.md

 5. Finally, click on "Start" and wait till the progress bar shows 100%.
 At this point the board has been programmed and you can test the design.

 If looking to simulate the design, create a project in ModelSim.
 You can then use any of the different testbenches provided to test different parts of the design.

+## Possible Improvements

+Possible improvements for this project include:

+N/A